Stafford Loans for Current Students

 View a chart on the Stafford Loan process from application to disbursement »

-Loans are disbursed in two equal installments split evenly between Fall and Spring semesters.
-Each disbursement occurs after the add/drop period each semester.
+Loans are disbursed in two equal installments split evenly between each semester, each portion disburses after the Add/Drop period each semester.

-Unsubsidized Stafford loans start accruing interest once the loan disburses.
-Unsubsidized loans have a 6 month grace period after the student drops below half-time status, leaves, or graduates.
-Once the grace period has ended repayment begins.
+For Unsubsidized Stafford Loans, interest accrues each month after the funds are disbursed to the school.
+Unsubsidized loans have a 6 month grace period after the student drops below half-time status, leaves, or graduates; however, interest does accrue each month while the student is in school.

 There are several repayment options available.
 Students will receive Exit Loan Counseling when they leave school.
-To review repayment information now, review the Federal Student Aid website.
-They also offer helpful interest and repayment calculators to help you better understand your repayment options.
+To review your repayment information now, visit the Federal Student Aid website.
+It also offers helpful interest and repayment calculators to help you better understand your repayment options.

 You can also read our Loan Repayment fact sheet for more information about loan repayment assistance.

-Emerson College’s two year cohort default rate on Stafford Loans is 1.4% which is substantially below the national average of 9.1%.
+Emerson College’s two year cohort default rate on Stafford Loans is 1.4% which is substantially lower than the national average of 9.1%.